2muchcoffeecom/ngx-restangular/README.md

 * Boolean: Specifies if all elements should be parentless or not
 * Array: Specifies the routes (types) of all elements that should be parentless.
 For example `['buildings']`

-## setDefaultHttpFields
-You can set all of those properties in the object sent on this setter so that they will be used in EVERY API call made by Ng2-Restangular

 #### addElementTransformer
 This is a hook.
 After each element has been "restangularized" (Added the new methods from Ng2-Restangular), the corresponding transformer will be called if it fits.